Farah-H/mood_tracker/app/README.md

 This was tested first locally to understand what provisioning was needed for both the app and DB, using a publicly available RDS instance created using AWS console:
 ![](./../images/test-db.png)

-Obviously this app is quite simple, but it is enough to demonstrate that there is a web interface, it is connecting to and successfully querying a relational database.
+Obviously this app is quite simple, but it is enough to demonstrate that there is a web interface and it is connecting to and successfully querying a relational database.

 ### Lessons from Local Testing:
 - DB instance must be created first